gadabel211102-tech/Master-s-Thesis/README.md

     * **Enrichment Visualisation:** Generates **Volcano Plots** mapping the Odds Ratio against $-log10(p-value)$ to highlight statistically significant outcomes.
     * **Standardised Metrics:** Calculates Tumour vs. Normal frequencies (%) and log-scaled Odds Ratios to identify somatic-like enrichment patterns in germline-relevant SNPs.
     * **Targeted Results:** Exports a detailed statistical report (Excel) sorted by significance, allowing for rapid identification of top-tier candidates for further functional studies.

+### 13. Technical Failure Audit (`13_failure.py`)

+* **Purpose:** Acts as a unified diagnostic tool to identify why certain amplicons fail to sequence correctly.
+* **Sequence Complexity Analysis:** Scans the reference genome to calculate GC content, GC skew, and identifies technical "red flags" for Ion Torrent chemistry, such as long homopolymer runs and SSRs (Simple Sequence Repeats).
+* **Secondary Structure Prediction:** Predicts hairpin risk by identifying self-complementary sequences that may interfere with primer binding or polymerase extension.
+* **Cohort-Scale Aggregation:** Merges coverage data and zero-coverage reports across multiple cohorts to calculate global failure rates and mean depths for every amplicon in the panel.
+* **Failure Attribution:** Automatically identifies and ranks the "Top 10 Worst Amplicons," allowing researchers to correlate low coverage with specific sequence motifs.
 ---

 ##  Validated Thresholds